Be Unstoppable

 The WASA wheelchair lacrosse program, The Milwaukee Eagles, was formed by veterans in 2015 and is one of the original sports offered by WASA.

 The sport is growing fast with over 13 teams registered with Wheelchair Lacrosse USA, the governing body.
-WASA is hosted Nationals in August 2024.
+WASA hosted Nationals in August 2024.

 JOIN US: